 Paypal is preparing to enter the regulated U.S. iGaming market.
-The company may start processing payments for regulated poker and casino sites in the next few months, sources tell Online Poker Report.
+The company may start processing payments for regulated poker and casino sites in the next few months.

 Paypal would add legitimacy to a market that has struggled on the processing side of the business.
 Visa and Mastercard payments still carry a decline rate of at least 25 percent.
 Some players are also running into problems with electronic checks.